Thunderstone (card game): Thunderstone Advance

-Many game elements including the card layout have undergone a major redesign in 2012.
-This has caused the game series to continue under the new name Thunderstone Advance.
+Many game elements including the card layout were redesigned in 2012.
+This resulted in the game series continuing under the new name Thunderstone Advance.
 Cards from the original series and the Advance series are compatible as they share the same back cover artwork.
 In the Thunderstone Advance series, each set comes with a handful of Thunderstone Bearers that act as monster bosses in the game.

 Thunderstone Quest (2017)

-Thunderstone Quest brings new play modes to the table.
+Thunderstone Quest introduced new play modes.
 The game will tell a specific story with a series of pre-set dungeon tiles, monsters, heroes and support cards.
 Each will come with a series of mini-adventures and a story booklet that tells players what happens as they progress through the scenarios.

 Once players have completed the quests they will be able to enjoy great replay value with the available selection of monsters, heroes, and support cards, as well as the new dungeon tiles, by choosing random set-ups before the start of play.
 Aside from heroes such as wizards, fighters, rogues, and clerics, cards will include supplies that heroes need like weapons, spells, items, or light to reach further into the dungeon.

 The dungeon deck is created by combining several different groups of monsters together.
 Certain groups of monsters may be more or less susceptible to different hero types, so players have to take this into account when they choose what to buy.